 A few years later, the Jets Club was disbanded due to lack of interest.
-Not only was the Jets club impacted the most, so did the robotics and rocketry club lose many of their members.
+The Jets Club was impacted the most but, the robotics and rocketry clubs lost many of their members.
 Between the years 2010 - 2015 the robotics club had at most twenty students participating in the club and at most ten of them would show up regularly for meetings.